 - the use of any mark in relation to the product

 - instructions for, or warnings about, assembling and using the product

-- what might reasonably be expected to be done with the product, and
+- what might reasonably be expected to be done with the product

 - the time when it was supplied.

-A product will not necessarily be considered to be safe just because it complied with a Commonwealth mandatory standard.
+A product will not necessarily be considered safe just because it complied with a Commonwealth mandatory standard.

 Expected levels of safety differ for older products because they cannot be expected to be as safe as brand new products.
 Similarly, older models of products would not necessarily be considered defective simply because more recent models have improved safety features.

 The product liability provisions of the Australian Consumer Law will generally apply to a manufacturer that supplies the goods in trade or commerce.
 A manufacturer includes a company that: